Intensive Initial Italian 1

 Requisites for this module

 Italian Intensive Initial 1 is an interactive, intensive language module for which blended-learning strategies are used to allow fast-paced progress, through the Italian language and the Italian-speaking world.
-There is a dual focus on communicative and structural aspects of the language.
+The module offers a dual focus on communicative and structural aspects of the language.
 Language learning is supported by an online-guided independent study program and extended by multimedia activities.

 The module is designed for students with none or little knowledge of Italian.
-The aim of the module, in correlation with Italian Intensive Initial 2 in the Spring Term, is to enable students to attain a level of Italian equivalent to an A2 level by completing it with a summer course in Italy.
-Students will then reach an intermediate exit level B1 (equivalent to LA630); without attending the course in Italy the exit level will be elementary A2 (equivalent to LA620).
+The aim of the module, in correlation with Italian Intensive Initial 2 in the Spring Term, is to enable students to attain a level of Italian equivalent to an A2 level by completing it with a summer course in Italy, students will then reach an intermediate exit level B1 (equivalent to LA630); without attending the course in Italy the exit level will be elementary A2.

 The main aim of Intensive Initial Italian 1 is to help students acquire the basic linguistic skills needed to cope with a visit to Italy.
 By the end of the term, students should also have acquired some general background knowledge of particular aspects of life and culture in the present-day Italy.